flofreud/posh-gvm/README.md

 Add `Import-Module posh-gvm` to your powershell profile to be able to use it after each start of Powershell.
 If you do not know where your profile is located, execute `$Global:profile`.

 ### Configuration
 By default posh-gvm put all the data (inclusive the to be installed executables) into ~/.posh_gvm.
 You can change the location by setting:

 	$Global:PGVM_DIR = <path>

 n your profile BEFORE the `Import-Module posh-gvm` line.

 Similar to the BASH client you can configure posh-gvm to automatically set new installed versions as default version.
 You do this by adding:

 	$Global:PGVM_AUTO_ANSWER = $true

 in your profile.

+## Uninstall
+If you want to remove posh-gvm you need to perform 3 steps:

+1. Remove the `Import-Module posh-gvm` statement from your powershell profile (The path can be found with `PS> $PROFILE`).
+2. Remove the `posh-gvm` folder from you powershell modules (Most likely posh-gvm is in the first path of `PS> $env:PSModulePath`).
+3. Remove the `~\posh_gvm` folder in your home folder.

+If you now restart your powershell instance, posh-gvm is gone.

 ## Troubleshooting
 Q: Error "File xxx cannot be loaded because the execution of scripts is disabled on this system.
 Please see "get-help about_signing" for more details."

 A: By default, PowerShell restricts execution of all scripts.
 This is all about security.
 To "fix" this run PowerShell as Administrator and call

 	Set-ExecutionPolicy RemoteSigned

 ## Running the Pester Tests

 All posh-gvm test are written for Pester.
 Please see its documentation: https://github.com/pester/Pester

 To run the tests in Powershell, load the Pester module and run in posh-gvm dir:

 	$ Invoke-Pester